bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Adrex never really asked too much what would happen if you didn't live as such.
 How little honesty and good was required to *not* ascend.
-But that must have been the case for him, cause everything hurt - that was how he awoke.
+But that must have been the case for him, because everything hurt - that was how he awoke.

 Not a slow, blurred awakening - it was a spontaneous slap in his face that did the trick, reawakening all the wounds he had.
 His eyes wide open, his mouth trying to gasp for air, but found his teeth still clinched together by the iron bands that had been there before.